 All of these models remove up to 99% of contaminants like chlorine, chloramines, VOCs, fluoride, bacteria, viruses, lead, and other heavy metals.

 A lot of people are concerned about lead contamination in their drinking water these days.
-Reverse osmosis is one of the best ways to filter out lead.
+Reverse osmosis is also one of the best ways to filter out lead.

-There are some differences between them, so you'll want to check them out a little bit more closely.
+There are some differences between these RO systems, so you'll want to check them out a little bit more closely.

 Below are summary reviews that will help you to see what the main differences are.
 I've also included links to some more in-depth reviews if you want to dig deeper.

-Premium Grade APEC Ultimate RO-90 Reverse Osmosis System
+Premium Grade APEC Ultimate RO-90 (best basic RO system)

 It can produce up to 90 gallons of filtered water per day, depending on your water pressure.
 The storage tank holds 14 gallons - that's much larger than the other brands!